 Developer will also construct a missing portion of sidewalk located outside of the project area in order to complete the sidewalk that has been left unfinished for a number of years.
-This off-site work will assist children in reaching the crosswalk at Willis & Emmett so they can travel safely to Middleton High School.
+This offsite work will assist children in reaching the crosswalk at Willis & Emmett so they can travel safely to Middleton High School.

 - I. Schools: Pheasant Heights Subdivision is in the Middleton School District #134.
 Elementary age children from this neighborhood will be attending Purple Sage Elementary.
 Superintendent Gee has stated that Purple Sage Elementary is not yet at capacity.
-Additionally, the middle school and high school are nearing capacity but have not yet exceeded capacity. - J. Police: If annexed into Middleton, the Middleton City Police will be responsible for patrolling and protecting the Pheasant Heights community.
+However, Purple Sage Elementary, Middleton Middle School and the High School are all nearing capacity level. - J. Police: If annexed into Middleton, the Middleton City Police will be responsible for patrolling and protecting the Pheasant Heights community.
 Middleton PD is already patrolling the area because of the close proximity to Middleton High School and the Stonehaven Subdivision.
 For that reason, annexing in the Pheasant Heights subdivision will not have any adverse or measurable effect on the police department.